RedisBloom/RedisBloom/docs/commands/bf.madd.md

-Adds one or more items to a Bloom Filter.
+Adds one or more items to a Bloom filter.

 This command is similar to `BF.ADD`, except that more than one item can be added.